Remote job entry

 The RJE workstation is called a remote because it usually is located some distance from the host computer.
 The workstation connects to the host through a modem, digital link, packet-switching network or local area network (LAN).
-RJE is similar to uux and SSH, except that the workstation sends a complete job stream rather than a single command and that the user does not receive any output until the completion of the job..
+RJE is similar to uux and SSH, except that the workstation sends a complete job stream rather than a single command and that the user typically does not receive any output until the completion of the job.

 The terms Remote Batch, Remote Job System and Remote Job Processing are also used for RJE facilities.

 Examples

 Remote Job Entry (RJE) is also the name of an OS/360 component that provided RJE services.
 An RJE workstation operator may have complete console control of the job flow between the workstation and mainframe, depending on local configuration and policy.

 Houston Automatic Spooling Priority (HASP) initially supported job entry from terminals using Synchronous transmit-receive (STR); eventually HASP II supported only Binary Synchronous Communications (BSC), and added the Multi-leaving protocol for BSC programmable work stations; this protocol is incompatible with that used by OS/360 RJE and is the basis for protocols used for job submission from programmable work stations for, e.g., Attached Support Processor (ASP), JES2, JES3, OS/VS1 Remote Entry Services (RES), VM RSCS, as well as the later protocols for Network Job Entry (NJE) in, e.g., JES2, JES3, VM RSCS.

 Conversational Remote Job Entry (CRJE) is a component of OS/360 and OS/VS1 that provides job submission, job retrieval and editing for a user at an interactive terminal.

 Remote Entry Services] (RES) is a component of OS/VS1 that provides RJE services.
 An RES workstation operator may have complete console control of the job flow between the workstation and mainframe, depending on local configuration and policy.

 Remote Spooling Communications Subsystem (RSCS) is, depending on the release, a component of or extra cost product in VM that provides RJE services.
 The RSCS in the free VM/370 only supported BSC; IBM added support for Systems Network Architecture (SNA), NJE and TCP/IP over several chargeable versions.

 Network Job Entry (NJE) is Store and forward networking for transmitting, e.g., card files, jobs, printed output, among peers.
 The initial versions of NJE for JES2, JES3, VSE POWER and VM RSCS used BSC multileaving, but IBM quickly added support for Channel-to-channel adapters.
 IBM later added support for SNA and, ultimately, TCP/IP.

 NETRJS is the protocol developed by the Campus Computing Network at UCLA to deliver batch jobs to the Remote Job Service (RJS) on their IBM 360 Model 91.
 This protocol was originally assigned to ARPANET Initial Connection Protocol sockets 71, 73, and 75, and later reassigned to Internet ports 71–74.
 RJS is a subsystem of OS/360 MVS written by UCLA to support remote batch from card-reader/printer terminals.